Archive: 2020

 The confounding variables have exponentially expanded.
 We always had to consider if assessment questions on computational thinking were also measuring math skills or spatial reasoning.
 Now we also have to wonder if our students got the question wrong not because they don’t understand the concept, but maybe their sibling needed to use the computer and so the student had to rush to finish, or there were a lot of distractions as their entire family worked and schooled from home.

 Every piece of the work is online now.
 An important part of assessment work is conducting think-aloud interviews to check that the assessment aligns with research goals.
-This becomes difficult with a virtual learning situation.
+This becomes difficult with a remote learning situation.
 You can no longer entirely read the body language of your participant, you have to contend with internet connectivity, and you may be in a situation that is not the ideal one-on-one environment for think-alouds.

 Human-centered design has never been more critical.
 It’s one thing to design a pen-and-paper assessment to be given to fourth grade students in a physical classroom, where a teacher can proctor and watch each student and answer questions when needed.
 It’s a totally different thing to design an online survey to be taken by students asynchronously or possibly synchronously over a Zoom call with their teacher, who can’t see what their students are doing.
 Students know when they’re done with a test in person, but how do you make sure that nine-year-old’s finish an online survey and click that last button, thereby saving the data you’re trying to gather?